bcburrus/angular2_orderBy_pipe/README.md

 app.module

-    import { OrderByPipe } from './shared/orderBy.pipe'; <- replace with whereever you drop the pipe
+    import { OrderByPipe } from './shared/orderBy.pipe'; <- replace with wherever you drop the pipe

     @NgModule({
         ...